MarRi Design

 This was the last brick!
 Absolutely a red letter day.

-Yes, of course.
+1. Yes, of course.
 If it’s beyond my engineering knowledge I will definitely reach out and see if I can get you an answer.
 I have not run the kiln through a full fire yet.
 Almost as soon as I completed the kiln I accepted a job away from where my kiln lives but I am gearing work up to fire within the next few months.
 It’s a very big kiln so I want to make sure I make the fire worth the materials and time for it.
 But yes, please ask away.
+It was really exciting to finally finish this kiln.
+It was about 2 years in planning and time to actually get all the process done (weather and other assignments interrupting the process).
+Incidentally I have more steps to post for the completion which has been on my rolling list of to-do’s.
+Just not enough hours in the day…